BobbyLeonard/Python-Real-Time-Monitor/README.md

 >e.g "pip install psutil"

-Remember to change the filepath and imagepath variables to suit your system.
+**Remember:** change the filepath and imagepath variables to suit your system.
 For non-Windows OS change os.system(cmd) psutil did not work for me on RPi3.